Learning to Assist: Physics-Grounded Human-Human Control via Multi-Agent Reinforcement Learning: Experiments

 Our experiments aim to answer the following questions: \textbf{(1)} How well can \model{} specialist and generalist policies track closely interacting humans in force-exchanging assistive motions? \textbf{(2)} How important is the formulation of physics-based human-human imitation as a multi-agent RL problem, over single-agent RL conditioned on a trajectory replay of the recipient's trajectory? \textbf{(3)} What is the contribution of various components of our framework?

 \textbf{Datasets} We evaluate \model{} in its ability to track close-range, contact-rich assistive motion reference trajectories included in the following two datasets: \begin{itemize} \item \textbf{Inter-X}~\cite{xu2024inter} This is the largest two-person HHI dataset and stores motions in the SMPL-X~\cite{SMPL-X:2019} format.
-Unlike prior work that focuses only on contact-less social interactions, such as high-five~\cite{liu2024physreaction,ji2025towards}, we extracted 60 motions (30 paired motions) from sequences labeled “Help-up” to cover a wide range of assistive strategies.
-These motions exhibit high diversity in both spatial approach and contact topology.
-They cover various approach directions (e.g., front, back) and distinct support modalities, ranging from single-arm grasping to dual-hand shoulder support. \item \textbf{HHI-Assist}~\cite{saadatnejad2025hhi} This dataset captures caregiving motions on a bed or chair.
+Unlike prior work that focuses only on contact-less social interactions, such as high-five~\cite{liu2024physreaction,ji2025towards}, we extracted 30 paired “Help-up” motions to cover a wide range of assistive strategies.
+These motions are diverse in both approach and contact patterns, spanning directions such as front and back, and support types from single-arm grasping to two-hand shoulder support. \item \textbf{HHI-Assist}~\cite{saadatnejad2025hhi} This dataset captures caregiving motions on a bed or chair.
 It includes specialized actions such as supporting the recipient’s shoulder while lifting them from the bed, or stabilizing the knees and rotating the body to a seated posture.
-We use 10 representative caregiving motion clips (details in Appendix~\ref{sec:detail-hhi-eval}). \end{itemize}
+We use 10 representative caregiving motion clips (details in Appendix~D). \end{itemize}